dsmwebgeeks/social-wall/README.md

 ## Setup

-First, fork the Dojo repository and clone it to your local computer.
+First, fork this repository and clone it to your local computer.

-    $ git clone git@github.com:<YOUR USERNAME>/codedojo.git
+    $ git clone git@github.com:<YOUR USERNAME>/social-wall.git

-On your local copy, go to the `2014-05-12` folder and copy `/base/` as your group's name.
+On your local copy, copy `/base/` as your group's name.

     $ cp -rf ./base ./<YOUR GROUP NAME>